spwhitton/consfigurator/README.rst

 - **Consfigurator is still stabilising and so there may be lots of breaking changes.**

-- No attempt is made to support Common Lisp implementations other than SBCL, though portability patches are welcome.
+- All of the code should be portable ANSI Common Lisp, but little to no testing is done by the author on implementations other than SBCL, so testing and portability patches are welcome.

-- Little attempt is made by the author to support systems other than Debian GNU/Linux, but again, portability patches are welcome.
+- Little attempt is made by the author to support systems other than Debian GNU/Linux, but again, portability patches are welcome, and the design of Consfigurator should enable supporting other systems.

 Credits
 =======